Computers and Printers for Public Use

 Using the Wireless Network

-The wireless network provides access to the Internet via the world-wide web.
-Patrons can browse the web, use the Library catalog, online research databases, check email and perform other actions that require an Internet connection.
+The wireless network provides access to the Internet.
+Patrons can browse the web, use the library catalog or online research databases, check email, and perform other actions that require an Internet connection.
 The Vernon Area Public Library District does not control the content, quality or validity of information on the Internet.
 Patrons use the wireless network at their own risk.
-It is the patrons responsibility to obey the Library's Internet Access Policy and all local, state and federal laws when using the wireless network.
+It is the patrons responsibility to obey the library's Internet Access Policy and all local, state and federal laws when using the wireless network.

 Obtain IP Address automatically (DHCP)

 The patron accepts full responsibility for selecting, installing and configuring the hardware and software necessary for using the wireless network.
 The library assumes no responsibility for any problems or damage that may be inflicted on any equipment by using or attempting to connect to the wireless network.
 To connect to the wireless network, patrons need a compatible network card.
 Patrons should configure their equipment to use the appropriate SSID (service set identifier) and to obtain a TCP/IP address automatically.
 No encryption is used in the wireless network.